Casper: Accelerating Stencil Computation using Near-cache Processing: Results

 \subsection{Energy Consumption}

 \autoref{fig:energy} shows the normalized energy consumption of \mech~compared to the baseline CPU.
-For the data sets that fit into the {LLC}, \mech~reduces energy consumption by 55\%, on average. \mech~reduces energy consumption by 49\% even for the 33-point 3D stencil, whose performance is slower in \mech~than in the baseline.
-The reduction in energy consumption is higher for simpler stencils (Jacobi 1D/2D, 7-point 3D), reaching up to as 65\% for 7-point 3D.
-The reason for this is that more complex stencils perform more {LLC} accesses and since the pl{SPU} are situated close to the {LLC} slice, accessing the {LLC} is not as energy-efficient as accessing the smaller L1 cache.
+For the data sets that fit into the {LLC} {(i.e., LLC in \autoref{fig:energy})}, \mech~reduces energy consumption by 55\%, on average. \mech~reduces energy consumption by 49\% even for the 33-point 3D stencil, whose performance is slower in \mech~than in the baseline.
+The reduction in energy consumption is {larger} for simpler stencils (Jacobi 1D/2D, 7-point 3D), reaching up to as 65\% for 7-point 3D. {This is due to the fact} that complex stencils perform more {LLC} accesses. {Furthermore,} since the \glspl{SPU} are situated close to the {LLC} slice, accessing {LLC} is not as energy-efficient as accessing the smaller L1 cache.
 This results in lower energy savings for the more complex stencils because of higher L1 reuse in baseline CPUs.

-For the smaller and larger data sets, \mech~reduces energy consumption by to 26\% and 23\%, on average respectively.
-We make two observations: First, \mech~increases the energy consumption of the 1-dimensional benchmarks (Jacobi 1D and 7-point 1D) when compared to the baseline, for both small and large data sets.
+For {both} the smaller and larger data sets {(i.e., L2 and DRAM in \autoref{fig:energy})}, \mech~reduces energy consumption by 26\% and 23\%, on average respectively.
+We make two observations.
+First, \mech~increases the energy consumption of the 1-dimensional benchmarks (Jacobi 1D and 7-point 1D) when compared to the baseline, for both small and large data sets.
 For the large data sets, this is the case because the CPU cores can be idle for most of the runtime, waiting for memory.
 For the smaller data set, the baseline's energy consumption is very low because there are very few {LLC} accesses.
 Since \mech~loads the data from the shared {LLC}, it increases energy consumption in such cases.
 Second, for all the other benchmarks, \mech~reduces energy consumption significantly. \mech~is more energy-efficient even for the benchmarks that the CPU baseline outperforms since our {SPU} design is more energy-efficient than the CPU baseline.
-Thus, we conclude that \mech~achieves significant reductions in energy consumption compared to an out-of-order CPU.
+Thus, we conclude that \mech~achieves significant reductions in energy consumption compared to a traditional out-of-order CPU.